RigoBlock/RBIPs/RBIPs/RBIP-53.md

 ## Specification

 The selected token should be pre-approved as receivable in the pool by the pool operator.
 If not already in the active tokens list, a mint operation should prompt adding the token to the active token list.
-The token must have a price feed (this assertion is verified when pushing the token to the active tokens, however the balance would be null until a mint in the desired token is executed).
+The token must have a price feed (this assertion is verified when pushing the token to the active tokens, but must preemptively be verified when the token is accepted for mint to prevent unexpected reverts on mint subsequently).
+We will not push the token to the active tokens list until the token actually enters the pool.
+To save gas on adding the token as acceptable, we can skip oracle check if the token is already active (i.e. the pool already holds it).

 Having the ability to use multiple tokens for minting would allow new types of uses for the vault.
 For example, project/DAO treasuries could create (or delegate someone to) a pool with their own token as base token, and add both their token and i.e. a stablecoin to the pool, enabling the: